Ishwar-Jadhav/Healthcare-Data-Analysis/README.md

 # Healthcare Data Analysis

+**Health data analytics refers to analysis of the data using quantitative and qualitative techniques to be able to explore for trends and patterns in the data — to “acquire, manage, analyze, interpret and transform data into accurate, consistent and timely information.”

+Health informatics refers to “a collaborative activity that involves people, processes and technologies” to use the information derived from data analytics to “improve the delivery of health care services and improve patient outcomes**

 **Overview**
 This project focuses on analyzing healthcare data to derive actionable insights and improve decision-making in the healthcare industry.
 Using data analytics and visualization techniques, this notebook addresses key healthcare challenges and explores trends, patterns, and metrics critical for healthcare professionals and organizations.